0xWelsh/0xWelsh/README.md

 - Ethical Hacking & Vulnerability Research
 - Open-source contributions (building tools for devs + hackers)
 - Creating security-focused apps and CLIs
-- Building something meaningful
 - Building writeups to guide other cybersecurity enthusiasts
-- Cruising with sport bikes (I got no bike at the moment)
 - Creating indie games.
 I have only created one game; Dodge the Creeps (it's in godot-docs)
 - Perfume collection